ojroques/nvim-lspfuzzy/README.md

 }
 ```

-The FZF actions are determined as follows:
+The `fzf_preview` and `fzf_action` options are determined as follows:
-1. Actions passed to the `fzf_action` option when calling `setup()` are used
+1. Values passed to `setup()` are used first.
-  first.
-2. Otherwise the plugin will try to load actions from the FZF option
+2. Otherwise the plugin will try to load values from the respective FZF
-  `g:fzf_action` if it's set.
+  options `g:fzf_preview_window` and `g:fzf_action` if they are set.
-3. Finally the default actions will be used.
+3. Finally the default values will be used.

 ## Supported LSP methods
 You can enable FZF only for a subset of LSP methods by passing them as a list